tamrakareen/2_Organized_List_DevOps-Skills/README.md

 # DevOps-Skills
-An organized Read-me of DevOps Projects
+An organized read-me of DevOps projects

 # AWS SKills: